izuzanak/uclang/uclang/doc/intro.md

 Unexpected results and invalid operations throws runtime exceptions.
 Each imported module declares exceptions related to all errors it can produce and detect.
-Object of exception contains information about source of exception, and its identification.
+Object of exception contains information about the source of the exception, and its identification.

 **Example:**